ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-enrichments.md

 <a name="anonip"/>
 ### 4.2 anon_ip enrichment

-This enrichment lets you anonymize the IP addresses found in the `user_ipaddress` field by replacing a certain number of octets with "X"s.
-For example, anonymizing one octet would change the address `255.255.255.255` to `255.255.255.XXX`, and anonymizing three octets would change it to `255.XXX.XXX.XXX`.
+This enrichment lets you anonymize the IP addresses found in the `user_ipaddress` field by replacing a certain number of octets with "x"s.
+For example, anonymizing one octet would change the address `255.255.255.255` to `255.255.255.x`, and anonymizing three octets would change it to `255.x.x.x`.

 Its JSON schema can be found [here][anon-ip]